 Dr. Samantha Gaies and Dr. Meghan Downey work with clients throughout the pregnancy process.
 They offer a supportive, nonjudgmental form of therapy, which allows clients to discuss and explore their thoughts and feelings about pregnancy, while also bringing expert knowledge of the pregnancy process and available resources.

 Integrating hypnosis and therapy can be powerful for preparing to get pregnant, the pregnancy itself, and the birthing process.
 Hypnosis aids in visualizing a positive pregnancy and life for the child, calming the mind, and helping clients access inner resources to help them through this process.
 Integrative therapy works to address fears and concerns, stop obsessive thoughts surrounding pregnancy, and promote the transition to parenthood.
 Our therapists integrate hypnosis and therapy with a tailored approach so that each expecting mother feels like an individual as they develop a cohesive plan to feel confident and at east through the pregnancy process.

 The transition into parenthood is a beautiful experience, yet it can also be extremely challenging.
 It’s a time full of mixed emotions in which someone can feel blissful about the birth of their new child, while also feeling strained financially and emotionally.
 This major life change and new set of responsibilities can feel completely exhausting and overwhelming.

 There are many benefits to blending hypnosis, mindfulness and therapy techniques to support the transition into motherhood and issues surrounding parenting.
 This is often a period where we are caring for another at the expense of personal self-care.
-Dr. Pekala uses her vast experience with CBT, psychoanalysis, and relational therapy to create a safe and supportive environment to explore the thoughts and feelings associated with this transition, while using hypnosis and mindfulness to help clients find peace and calmness when feeling frantic and overwhelmed.
+Dr. Pekala and Dr. Meghan Downey use their vast experience with CBT, psychoanalysis, and relational therapy to create a safe and supportive environment to explore the thoughts and feelings associated with this transition, while using hypnosis and mindfulness to help clients find peace and calmness when feeling frantic and overwhelmed.